-The performance characteristic - 'Promoting Equal Opportunity' is required for supervisors and managers.
-Other performance characteristics, if used, should be evaluated as either "Acceptable" (meets satisfactory requirements) or "Unacceptable" (fails to meet satisfactory requirements).
+The performance characteristic - 'Promote Equal Opportunity' (required for supervisors and managers) and other performance characteristics, if used, should be evaluated as either "Pass" (meets requirements) or "Fail" (fails to meet requirements).

 Performance characteristics may be alternatively included as success criteria in job duties or objectives.